Musical Life Competition

 - Time limit: 7 minutes or less.

-- The performance fee includes four tickets to the winners’ concert at Weill Recital Hall at Carnegie Hall OR Merkin Concert Hall at The Kaufman Center, a certificate or trophy, two digital professional photos of the event, and exposure through the Musical Life Foundation website.
+The performance fee includes four tickets to the concert at Weill Recital Hall at Carnegie Hall or Merkin Concert Hall at The Kaufman Center, a certificate or trophy, two digital professional photos of the event, and recognition through the Musical Life Foundation website.

 - The submissions are presented in an anonymous fashion to the jury, whose decisions are final.